Give in to the siren call of the islands, to the warm waters and beaches of Zanzibar and its coral reefs.

 Zanzibar lies off the Tanzania coast, only 25 miles away.
 But it seems like a completely different world.
-Zanzibar is actually the collective name for a number of islands including Pemba and Mnemba islands.
+Zanzibar is the collective name for a number of islands including Pemba and Mnemba islands.
 A stay at one of the many Zanzibar hotels offers the perfect end to a Tanzania safari.
 It offers an alluring mix of beautiful white beaches, palm groves and spice farms.
-All mixed with a rich trading history and culture.

 You might like to stay at the lesser known Pemba Island.
-This is only a 30 minute flight from Zanzibar.
+This is only a 30-minute flight from Zanzibar.
 Or opt for one of the smaller islands such as Mnemba Island – which offers the ultimate private island retreat – or Mafia Island.
-The atmospheric ruins on this latter island are a the legacy of the centuries-old trade routes of Persian dhows.
+The atmospheric ruins on this latter island are the legacy of the centuries-old trade routes of Persian dhows.

 Getting to Zanzibar

 There are now some good flight connections into Zanzibar with Ethiopian airlines from Europe and there is a three-times weekly flight direct from Johannesburg.
 Many of the smaller Tanzania airlines such as Precision and Auric Air connect Zanzibar with both the northern safari parks via Arusha and also the southern parks of Selous and Ruaha.

 - Coral reefs are great for snorkeling.

 - Excellent diving from the Zanzibar resort hotels in the north and east of the island.